 - To follow the permaculture principle “use and value diversity,” we commit to doing our best to respect others including their experiences, ancestors, backgrounds, identities, preferences, needs, and truly irritating opinions.

 - Bring what you need to be safe and comfortable on the land we host on.
 There are sometimes bugs, spiky plants, even spikier plants, trippy stumps, hot, cold, hot-then-cold, wet, really wet, social anxiety, and vague inexplicable discomfort.

 - To follow the “observe and interact” principle, we really ask that you notice if you’re talking more than everyone else and just chill it a little and observe.
-If / when I fail to follow this, you can interact by throwing a soft (preferably small) fruit at me.
+If / when we fail to follow this, you can interact by throwing a soft (preferably small) fruit at us.

 - Totally optional but lovingly celebrated to bring your own surpluses to share of seeds, perennial plants, fermentations and other experiments, herbal medicines, wildcraftings, songs, and things to trade and give…!